visual-framework/vf-core/components/vf-code-example/README.md

 ## About

+If you're using the VF Nunjucks environment, you can utilise the `{% codeblock 'html' -%}{% endcodeblock %}` tag to assist generating pre-formatted content.

 ## Installation and Implementation

 This component is distributed with npm.
 After [installing npm](https://www.npmjs.com/get-npm), you can install the `vf-code-example` with this command.